adwaitnd/adwaitnd.github.io/_pages/home.md

 I am currently interested in research on Time Synchronization, Embedded Systems and Wireless Networks.
 You can find more information about these topics, about my work and my publications in the [research](/research/) section.

+I will be spending this summer (2017) interning with Kilby Labs at Texas Instruments in Dallas, Texas.
+I will be exploring the use of a new clock system in their Bluetooth radio chips.

 In the summer of 2015, I spent some time at Apple programming firmware for phones and wearables.
 Firmware is simple low-level software that works very closely with hardware.

 Before CMU, I finished my B.Tech. in Engineering Physics at the Indian Institute of Technology, Bombay in 2014.
 Back then I was building detectors for physics experiments.
 I spent a lot of my spare time on electronics projects; including developing the electronic systems of an electric race car for the [IIT-Bombay Racing Team](http://www.iitbracing.org/).
 They do some fantastic work, so go cheer for them!